sin3point14/githubctf2020/Readme.md

 ```
 #{''.class + ''}
 ```
-andin the output I got-
+and in the output I got-
 ```
 [class java.lang.String]
 ```